Updated: Oct 27, 2020

 Take care of yourself.
 First and foremost, don’t forget to self-care.
 The simple self-care elements like washing your hands are more important than ever these days, and you may find yourself so concerned about your loved ones during this time that you are neglecting yourself.
 Carve out time every day, even if it’s just 30 minutes to go for a walk, take a hot bath, drink some tea, listen to your favorite podcast or do anything that will bring you some happiness.
 Fill your cup before you serve others.

 Take care of your body.
-Yoga is excellent for your body, spirit, and mind and can calm you down when you feel anxious.
+Exercise is excellent for your body, spirit, and mind and can calm you down when you feel anxious.
 A walk with the family or friends is a great way to get out of the house, move your body, and have some quality bonding time that you may have been missing out on.
 Make sure you are eating enough and that you are eating healthy meals.
 Get enough sleep and avoid excessive alcohol use.

 Connect.
 Make the extra effort for connection during this time.
 Whether it’s by going to church or viewing it online, volunteering, or planning virtual or socially distanced coffee dates, dinner dates, or family gatherings, do what you can to connect with your loved ones.